-There’s a difference between giving up and quitting.
-As hard as it can be to leave a job and end it, sometimes it is the right thing to do.
-COVID-19 has made ending a job even harder.
-It can feel like a slow fade away.
-Ultimately, how do you know if it’s time to go?
+As hard as it can be to leave a job, sometimes it is the right thing to do.
+So, how do you know if it’s time to quit?
 Test your knowledge this week to figure out if you’re at the right place or if it’s time to update your ClearanceJobs profile.

 7 Ways to Quit Your Job Well

-It is always wise to control the exit as calmly and kindly as possible – regardless of what your time at the office was really like.
-If you’re going to quit, keep these seven considerations in mind:
+I’d be hard pressed to find a job that warranted a well-planned, dramatic exit.
+Even in a large metropolitan area, the number of degrees between people is often smaller than you realize.
+Make the wise choice and control your exit as calmly and kindly as possible – regardless of what your time at the office was really like.
+If you’re going to quit, keep these seven considerations in mind.

 - Hierarchy is important.
 Tell your boss first and your coworkers second.
 Don’t mess up that order.